 Dizionari Bilengâl Furlan-Talian (friul.net) This is another bilingual Friulian-Italian dictionary.
-On this same site, you will also find (but in very basic form) a multilingual dictionary with search options in English, Slovenian, Spanish and others.
+On this same site, you will also find, albeit in very basic form, a multilingual dictionary with search options in English, Slovenian, Spanish and others.
 If you understand Italian, you will be much better served by the Friulian-Italian dictionary, which includes examples of use.

 Friulian grammar, spelling and phonetics

-Standard Friulian spelling (arlef.it) You can download documents here related to the standard Friulian spelling system.
+Standard Friulian spelling (arlef.it) You may download documents here related to the standard Friulian spelling system.

-Gramatiche fonetiche furlane (scribd.com) A detailed work by Sandri Carrozzo on Friulian pronunciation, written in the same language.
+Gramatiche fonetiche furlane (scribd.com) A detailed work by Sandri Carrozzo on Friulian pronunciation, written in this same language.